ChristophMerkle/christophmerkle.github.io/_pages/about.md

 My research interests include Behavioral Finance, Household Finance, Experimental Economics, Decision Research, and Digital Finance.
 Among other topics, I analyze how individual investors convert their beliefs and preferences into actions in financial markets.
 I have extensively studied phenomena such as investor overconfidence and loss aversion.
 I further analyze how financial professionals (in particular analysts) process information and form expectations.
 In newer work, I explore imminent societal challenges such as digitalization and demographic change.
 For example, I examine financial technology companies (FinTechs) and how their customers accept them.

 My current teaching includes courses on Corporate Valuation and Behavioral Finance.
-I have taught various courses at ALBA Graduate Business School Athens, KLU, University of Mannheim, University of Münster, University of Cologne, and for the VHB.
+I have taught various courses at ALFA Graduate Business School Athens, KLU, University of Mannheim, University of Münster, University of Cologne, and for the VHB.
 <br>

 News